peterbonnesoeur/COVID19-FaceMaskDetector/README.md

 Where :

-* c is the minimum probability to filter weak detections
+* -c is the minimum probability to filter weak detections

-* s is the width of the windows
+* -s is the width of the windows

-* d is the cameras connected physically to your device (in this case, the camera 0 and 1 were used)
+* -d is the cameras connected physically to your device (in this case, the camera 0 and 1 were used)

-* nc is the number of both IP and raspberry pie camera that you have running on the same network
+* -nc is the number of both IP and raspberry pie camera that you have running on the same network

-*a is an option to hide the face of the individuals (let's protect our privacy, at least a bit).
+* - a is an option to hide the face of the individuals (let's protect our privacy, at least a bit).

 For those who have been reading until the end, if you do not remember what each parameter do, just add --help at the end of your commands.